irnnr/typo3-ext-phpstorm/Readme.md

 yet a class alias map has been created.
 By default that alias map is included.
 Use --disableClassAliases to prevent including those aliasses.

+### --disableCache

+The analyzed classes are cached in a serialized array, and only files which have changed since the last generation of the meta data file are analyzed.
+Set this option if you want to bypass the cache and freshly analyze all php files.

 ### -s, --silent

 Silent operation, will only output errors and important messages.